Beronimus/Typo3-CKEditor5-Plugin-Converter/README.md

 ## Background
 TYPO3 provides a way to [add custom plugin into the backend](https://www.derhansen.de/2023/05/2023-05-05-create-a-custom-ckeditor5-plugin-for-typo3-12.html).
-However this does not work easly with plugins build with the default ckeitor 5 plugins.
+However this does not work easly with plugins build for ckeditor 5.

 This project uses webpack to bundle the existing plugin.
 By default webpack includes all neede moduls to the bundle, which leads to the [CKEditor Error](https://ckeditor.com/docs/ckeditor5/latest/support/error-codes.html#error-ckeditor-duplicated-modules).
- To resolve this error, Webpack needs to be configured to use modules, that are already included in the TYPO3 installation instead of adding them again to the generated bundle.
+ To resolve this error, Webpack needs to be configured to use modules, that are already included in the TYPO3 installation (instead of adding them to the new generated bundle).

  ## Usage